 Most settlement agreements are included in a court order.
 The judge will almost always enter an order if the parties agree to it.
 There are 2 basic options for a settlement agreement: staying or leaving.

-If your landlord agrees to let you stay, they may ask you agree to the following terms:
+If your landlord agrees to let you stay, some common agreements are:

-- Repayment plan, if rent is owed.
+- Repayment plan, if rent is owed (5-day notice cases).
 You would have to pay back whatever is owed over a period of months, plus your usual rent payment.

-- Probationary period.
+- Probationary period (10-day notice cases).
 This means the landlord could reinstate, or bring back, the eviction case during the probation period if there is a new lease violation.
 Reinstating the case allows the landlord to continue the eviction action without filing a new case.

 Things to think about for a settlement:

 - If you follow the settlement, the eviction will likely be dismissed.
-If you don't follow it, it will be much easier for the landlord to get an Order of Possession against you.
+If you don't follow it, it will be much easier for the landlord to get an Eviction Order against you.